Phuwiangosaurus: Discovery and naming

-Fossil specimens

 Phuwiangosaurus sirindhornae is known from several specimens, all of which were found in the Sao Khua Formation of Thailand.
 The holotype, SM PW 1, is a partial skeleton of an adult individual, which consists of three cervical vertebrae, three dorsal vertebrae, ribs, a chevron, both scapulae, a coracoid, the left humerus, the left ulna, both ilia, ischia, pubes, and femora, and the left fibula.
 A dorsal vertebra and a caudal vertebra excavated at the same site years later probably belong to the same specimen.
 The most complete skeleton, SM K11, represents a half-grown individual and is about 60% complete, including a partial skull.
 Other partial skeletons and isolated bones have been described as well.
 In 2020, Cashmore et al. calculated that, overall, 65% of the skeletal anatomy of Phuwiangosaurus sirindhornae was known.
 Numerous bones of baby Phuwiangosaurus have been found, which is a rarity for sauropods.
 Though specimens of a wide range of ages are known, no old individuals that had reached their maximum body size are known.